What to Expect from Couples Counseling

 Couples counseling has sometimes been described as “flying a helicopter through a tornado.”
 You may feel like your relationship is “tornado-like” and wonder what to expect from going to counseling.

 As a couples counselor my focus is on the relationship – i.e., the couple rather than any one individual.
-I see my primary role as helping couples improve their interactions and responses to each other.
+My primary role is rto help couples improve their interactions and responses to each other.
 By helping them become more positive towards and accessible to each other they are better able to develop a mutually satisfying connection.
 A good connection is an important resource in solving and managing the specific problems a couple is facing.
-So you can expect to be working on this.
+So you will work on this.

-This will involve increasing your knowledge about yourself, your partner and your interactional patterns.
-The effectiveness of counseling depends on your willingness to apply this knowledge in breaking your old patterns and developing better ones.
+This involves increasing your knowledge about yourself, your partner and your interactional patterns.
+The effectiveness of counseling depends on your willingness to apply this knowledge to break out of your old patterns and develop better ones.